-Health Insurance: Health insurance is a way to help you pay for your health care.
-It is a contract with an insurer that says they will help pay for your doctor’s visits if you get sick or injured.
+Health insurance: Health insurance is a way to help you pay for your health care.
+It is a contract with an insurer that says they will help pay for your doctor visits if you get sick or injured.
 Having quality health insurance is coverage that helps you stay healthy, protects your wallet, and gives you peace of mind.

 Health Insurance Marketplace (Exchange): The Health Insurance Marketplace (sometimes called an Exchange) is a new way to compare and purchase health insurance plans.
 Every state will have a Health Insurance Marketplace, though each state’s Marketplace will look different.
 But the important thing is that all plans available through the Marketplace will cover the care that you need.
 You will be able to choose from a selection of insurers and plans in easy-to-understand language, so you can compare the different types of coverage that are available to you.

-Health Insurance Requirement: As part of the new health care law, most Americans will need to have health insurance.
-If you do not have health insurance, you may need to pay a penalty.
-You won’t have to pay a penalty if you have a very low income and coverage is unaffordable for you, or for other reasons including your religious beliefs.
-You can also apply for a waiver asking not to pay a penalty if you aren’t automatically exempt.
+Health insurance requirement: As part of the new health care law, most Americans will need to have health insurance.
+If you do not have health insurance, you may have to pay a fine.
+You won’t have to pay a fine if you have a very low income and coverage is unaffordable for you, or for other reasons including your religious beliefs.
+You can also apply for a waiver asking not to pay a fine if you aren’t automatically exempt.

-Medicaid: A state-administered health insurance program for low-income families and children, pregnant women, people with disabilities, and in some states, other adults.
-States are still making decisions about whether to expand Medicaid.
-States can choose to expand Medicaid at any time, including after January 1, 2014.
-To see if your state has expanded Medicaid, please visit: www.getcoveredamerica.org/medicaid-expansion
+Medicaid: A state-run health insurance program for low-income families and children, pregnant women, people with disabilities, and in some states, other adults.
+Some states are still making decisions about whether to expand Medicaid.
+States can choose to expand Medicaid at any time.
+To see if your state has expanded Medicaid, check this map.

-Pre-existing conditions: A current or past medical condition, illness, or disability that—before the health reform law was passed—could cause a person to be denied or charged more for their health coverage.
-Beginning in 2014, people can no longer by denied or charged more for their health coverage because of pre-existing conditions.
+Pre-existing conditions: A current or past medical condition, illness, or disability that — before the health reform law was passed — could cause a person to be denied or charged more for their health coverage.
+Beginning in 2014, people can no longer be turned down or charged more for their health coverage because of pre-existing conditions.

-Qualifying Life Event: A change in your life that can make you eligible for a Special Enrollment Period to enroll in a health insurance plan.
+Qualifying life event: A change in your life that can qualify you for a special enrollment period to enroll in a health insurance plan.
 Examples of qualifying life events are moving to a new state, certain changes in your income, and changes in your family size (for example, if you marry, divorce, or have a baby).

-Special Enrollment Period: The first open enrollment period for the new Health Insurance Marketplace is October 1, 2013 – March 31, 2014.
+Special enrollment period: The next open enrollment period for the Health Insurance Marketplace is November 15th, 2014 through February 15th, 2015.
 Outside of this window, someone may qualify for a special enrollment period.
 This period lasts until 60 days after a qualifying life event, such as a job loss, birth, or divorce.